Punctured logarithmic maps: The stack of punctured maps

 Since the basic monoid of an $r$-nodal curve is $\NN^r$, each $(G,\bg)$-marked nodal curve $C\arr W$ comes with a homomorphism $\NN^r\arr \ocM_W$ with $r=|E(G)|$.
 The image of $\NN^r\setminus\{0\}$ generates a coherent sheaf of ideals $\ocI\subset \ocM_W$ with preimage $\cI\subset\cM_W$ mapping to $0$ under the structure homomorphism $\cM_W\arr \cO_W$.
 Thus $\cI$ endows $\bM(G,\bg)$ with the structure of an idealized log stack.

 \begin{definition} We refer to $\cI$ and to any pull-back of $\cI$ to a stack over $\bM(G,\bg)$ such as $\fM(G,\bg)$ (and $\breve\fM(G,\bg)$ below) as the \emph{nodal log-ideal}. \end{definition}

-The local structure of moduli spaces of nodal curves implies that $\bM(G,\bg)$ with the nodal log-ideal is idealized logarithmically smooth\footnote{For the notions of idealized logarithmically smooth and idealized logarithmically \'etale morphisms see e.g.\ \cite[\S\,{IV.3.1}]{Ogus}, notably p.~399. } over the trivial log point $\Spec\kk$.
-If $(C/W,\bp)$ is a $(G,\bg)$-marked curve, the log ideal is generated at a geometric point $\bar w\arr \ul W$ by those standard basis vectors of $\ocM_{W,\bar w}\simeq\NN^r$ mapping to the smoothing parameters of the nodes labelled by $E(G)$.
+The local structure of moduli spaces of nodal curves implies that $\bM(G,\bg)$ with the nodal log-ideal is idealized logarithmically smooth over the trivial log point $\Spec\kk$.
+If $(C/W,\bp)$ is a $(G,\bg)$-marked curve, the log ideal is generated at a geometric point $\ol w$ {of} $\ul W$ by those standard basis vectors of $\ocM_{W,\ol w}\simeq\NN^r$ mapping to the smoothing parameters of the nodes labelled by $E(G)$.